projedi/projedi.github.io/_posts/2019-06-03-lua-in-rust-combinatory-parsing-cont.markdown

 }
 {% endhighlight %}
 It's going to be useful in two places: parsing long brackets and numbers.
-Long brackets are a form of "raw" string literals that is they do not contain any escape characters or anything.
+Long brackets are a form of "raw" string literals: they do not contain any escape characters or anything.
 So, I'd be able to write a parser that does nothing and only waits for the closing bracket to appear and then wrap it in `parsed_string` which would give me precisely the string inside the brackets.
 As for the numbers: I'd be able to parse numbers as Lua defines them and then give the resulting string to Rust stdlib to parse the number for me.

-Now, I don't know if there's a way to obtain an `x` from `a` and `b`, when `a = x + b` and all of them are `&'a str`, so I decided to make it simple:
 {% highlight rust %}
 #[derive(Copy, Clone)]
 struct ParserState<'a> {